 GVB Amsterdam Buses

-Amsterdam city transport company GVB runs 35 bus lines in Amsterdam – serving the city centre and outer suburbs including some of the other train stations around Amsterdam.
+Amsterdam city transport company GVB runs a total of 35 bus lines in Amsterdam – serving the city centre and outer suburbs including some of the other train stations around Amsterdam.
+This includes 25 day lines and 10 night bus lines and a fleet of 203 buses.

 Disposable OV-chip card tickets can be bought from the driver – 1 hour tickets cost €3.20, 1.5 hour Bus Tram Metro (BTM) tickets cost €6.50 and a 24 hour ticket costs €8, although note that cash is no longer accepted on board.